Bible podcasts, videos, blogs, printables, and more to help you know, trust, and apply the Bible.

 Our time is precious.
 We only have limited hours on this earth to work for the Kingdom and to do our part in fully fulfilling the Great Commission.
 Setting up affiliate relationships, creating ads, and endorsements, following up, all that sort of thing takes time.

 As I’ve considered all the Affiliate options (all the previous stuff aside), most important, is the reality that I have only a limited number of hours in my day.
-I want to create a timeless strategic and Biblically encouraging resource for church communicators and I don’t have enough hours in the day to do all I want to do.
+I want to create a timeless strategic and Biblically edifying and encouraging resources and I don’t have enough hours in the day to do all I want to do.
 Even if I didn’t have all the previous objections, I don’t have time for the Affiliate game.

 I am so tired of this.
-I try hard to keep my images simple and pleasing I want you to come on my site, take a deep breath, and be at peace.
-I’m trying hard to keep my site simple, and yet let you know all that might be useful to you, what I have to offer, and how to support the ministry.
+I try hard to keep my images simple and pleasing if I use any.
+I want you to come to my sites, take a deep breath, and be at peace.
+I’m trying hard to keep my sites simple, and yet let you know all that might be useful to you, what I have to offer, and how to support the ministry.

 Pushing affiliate purchases is not conducive to a quiet and peaceful site and I don’t want to contribute to eye pollution.